koverholt/scaling-python-on-gcp/docs/medium.md

 pip install -r requirements.txt
 ```

-## Step 4: Run the medium-scale notebook
+## Step 5: Run the medium-scale notebook

 Open the notebook located at
 `scaling-python-on-gcp/2-medium-scale/satellite-imagery.ipynb` for this
 medium-scale computation, which contains all of the remaining code that you need
 to run for this example.

+Be sure to switch to the notebook kernel for the `py39` conda environment that
+you created earlier.

 Run through all of the notebook cells to point to the satellite image data,
 start a local Dask cluster on your machine, and compute and visualize the NDVI.